 Our specially trained dogs and their handlers can visit you, at your request, in just about any part of the hospital any day of the week.
 The visit will usually last about five or 10 minutes.

-In order to be eligible, the dogs in our program are trained through the Midwest Canine Academy, and are certified through Therapy Dogs, Inc. Our dogs and their handlers have visited thousands of patients since 2002.
+Our dogs and their handlers have visited thousands of patients since 2002.
 Our teams also attend community events and visit schools.

 Request a visit from a therapy dog

 The program is available in many areas in the hospital, including pediatrics, outpatient oncology, coronary care, orthopedics-neurology, medical-surgical and short stay.
 If you are a patient in one of these areas, you can request a visit as long as you meet certain criteria and have physician approval.

 Visits generally last about five to 10 minutes, and are available seven days a week, at various times.
 For more information, contact the nurse manager on your floor.
 We also have special programs for our dogs who meet with behavioral health patients from Linden Oaks Hospital.

 If you think your dog has what it takes to help patients, we invite you to apply to our Animal Assisted Therapy Program.
 You must be at least 18 years of age.
 Your dog must:

 - Sit and lie down with only one command

 - Stay until you call him or her with only one command

 - Walk loosely on a leash and not pull, even when excited

 - Be able to perform commands without treats as a reward